DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
-    <p>I somehow missed out on 2021&#x27;s &lt;em&gt;Scaled and Icy&lt;/em&gt; and 2024&#x27;s &lt;em&gt;Clancy&lt;/em&gt;, and was not a huge fan prior to 2018, but that year&#x27;s &lt;em&gt;Trench&lt;/em&gt; went triple platnium in my bedroom for me as both an angry college student and a kid learning bass.
-To this day I haven&#x27;t heard Scaled and Icy nor Clancy so I don&#x27;t know much about their evolution nor whether they&#x27;re overdoing their sound in on a discographical level, but &lt;em&gt;Breach&lt;/em&gt; brings me right back to the best parts of 2018/2019 pre-pandemic.
+    <p>I somehow missed out on 2021&#x27;s *Scaled and Icy* and 2024&#x27;s *Clancy*, and was not a huge fan prior to 2018, but that year&#x27;s *Trench* went triple platnium in my bedroom for me as both an angry college student and a kid learning bass.
+To this day I haven&#x27;t heard Scaled and Icy nor Clancy so I don&#x27;t know much about their evolution nor whether they&#x27;re overdoing their sound in on a discographical level, but *Breach* brings me right back to the best parts of 2018/2019 pre-pandemic.
 It&#x27;s just a good, headbanging time while also being digestible, understandble, and most of all, fun.
 I do have to comment on the themes that the duo tends to use on this and in the past.
 In short, 21p makes music for young men who choose to see mental health treatment as YA novels from the mid-2000s (Maze Runner, Divergent, et cetera).
 That has never been more apparent than on this album, such as the most popular track &quot;City Walls&quot; - you can fill in the gaps as to what the walls represent.
 Grow up guys.
 Still a catchy track though. </p>
   </div>